Thenlie/mdnman/lib/css/touch-action/index.md

 When a gesture is started, the browser intersects the `touch-action` values of the touched element and its ancestors, up to the one that implements the gesture (in other words, the first containing scrolling element).
 This means that in practice, `touch-action` is typically applied only to top-level elements which have some custom behavior, without needing to specify `touch-action` explicitly on any of that element's descendants.

+> [!NOTE]
-> **Note:** After a gesture starts, changes to `touch-action` will not have any impact on the behavior of the current gesture.
+> After a gesture starts, changes to `touch-action` will not have any impact on the behavior of the current gesture.

 ## Syntax